aimless-it/gratitude-api/README.md

 - You will need to ssh into the bastion host and run an initialization script onto the db server for the database to be initialized.

  > The init sql file is located in the compliment-api repository under the sql directory. copy it to the bastion host and run `psql -h <rds dns> -d postgres -U db_user -f init.sql`. enter the credentials when requested and the db will be initialized with tables and functions to run the serverless application.

+## Deploying
+- For initial deployments, run `npm run sam:deploy:inital`.
+This will walk you through options for deployment and create a configuration file for later deployments.
+- For susbequent deployments, run `npm run sam:deploy` to deploy the application according sam's configuration file.